Security

 You say you can't access my server.
 How do I know that's true?+

-What if I lose my SSH key or my passkey device?+
+What if I lose my passkey device?+

 What stops a rogue ellul.ai employee from pushing a malicious update?+